pallets/flask/docs/patterns/distribute.rst

 If you try to install the package you just created, you will notice that folders like :file:`static` or :file:`templates` are not installed for you.
-The reason for this is that distribute does not know which files to add for you.
+The reason for this is that setuptools does not know which files to add for you.
 What you should do, is to create a :file:`MANIFEST.in` file next to your :file:`setup.py` file.
 This file lists all the files that should be added to your tarball::